rainbow494/arch-1/doc/en-us/pinterest-architecture-update-18-million-visitors-10x-growth.markdown

 Here's what Pinterest looks like today:

 *   80 million objects stored in S3 with 410 terabytes of user data, 10x what they had in August.
-EC2 instances have grown by 3x. <span> Around $39K fo S3 and $30K for EC2.</span>
+EC2 instances have grown by 3x.
+Around $39K fo S3 and $30K for EC2.
 *   12 employees as of last December.
 Using the cloud a site can grow dramatically while maintaining a very small team. _Looks like [31 employees](http://pinterest.com/about/team/) as of now_.
 *   Pay for what you use saves money.
 Most traffic happens in the afternoons and evenings, so they reduce the number of instances at night by 40%.
 At peak traffic  $52 an hour is spent on EC2 and at night, during off peak, the spend is as little as $15 an hour.
 *   150 EC2 instances in the web tier